MicrosoftDocs/windows-dev-docs/hub/apps/develop/windows-integration/cross-device-people-api.md

 ---
 title: Cross Device People API
-description: Explains how third party apps can integrate with Windows People Experiences with APIs to store all their contacts. ms.date: 04/02/2024 ms.topic: article
+description: Learn how third party apps can integrate with Windows People experiences with APIs to store all their contacts. ms.date: 06/18/2024 ms.topic: article
-keywords: windows 11, windows people experiences, contacts, share, people contract, winrt
 ---

 # Cross Device People API

-Windows is an ideal platform for many third parties to integrate their top people contacts.
-This enables users to interact with these personas for various people experiences.
-Windows now provides third party WinUI 3, UWP, and other packaged desktop apps with APIs to store all their contacts.
+Windows is an ideal platform for third party apps to integrate their top people contacts.
+This integration enables users to interact with the personas for various people experiences.
+Windows now provides third party WinUI 3, UWP, and other apps with [package identity](/windows/apps/desktop/modernize/package-identity-overview) with APIs to store all their contacts.

 > [!IMPORTANT]
 > Some information relates to a prerelease product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.